What is Sterilization ? 9 Types and Methods in Microbiology

 • It is preferred for metallic devices like surgical scissors, scalpels, needles, etc.

-• Here substances are boiled to sterilize them at 100 degree centigrade temperature.
+• Here, substances are boiled to sterilize them at 100 degrees centigrade temperature.

 Pasteurization